21 Feb What to Pack for South East Asia – A Complete guide

-Traveling to South-East Asia can be a roller-coaster ride.
+Travelling to South-East Asia can be a roller-coaster ride.
 And that’s the reason I love this place so much.
 It is hot and humid.
-There are motorcycle taxi drivers chilling on the sidewalk and grannies selling coconut ice-cream with sweet rice across the street.
 Not a single day can be the same as before.
-And believe me; I have tried hard to live a boring life here.
+For this you will need a special checklist on what to pack for South-East Asia along with answers that tell you why.

-It also means that you should be prepared for it.
-And in this case, I am talking about what you need to pack for your vacation to South-East Asia.
 Sure you can buy some stuff here and there.
 But there are a lot of chances that you will not get what you are looking for.
 Even worse, you won’t know where to look for it.
+Here is my complete guide that answers all the important questions of what to pack for Southeast Asia.

 About South-East Asian Climate